Characters of the Marvel Cinematic Universe: M–Z: Pietro Maximoff

-Pietro Maximoff (portrayed by Aaron Taylor-Johnson) is Wanda Maximoff's twin brother.
+Pietro Maximoff (portrayed by Aaron Taylor-Johnson and by Gabriel Gurevich as a child) is Wanda Maximoff's twin brother.
 They are introduced as Hydra assets, both acquiring superhuman powers after volunteering to be experimented upon by the Mind Stone, with Pietro gaining superhuman speed.
 Harboring a lifelong hatred for American arms manufacturer Tony Stark, whose bombs killed their parents, they side with Ultron against the Avengers before later switching sides.
 In the final conflict with Ultron, Pietro dies a hero's death, saving the lives of Clint Barton and a Sokovian boy.
-In 2023, the witch Agatha Harkness forces Westview resident Ralph Bohner to impersonate Pietro to get close to Wanda within her created alternate reality.
+In 2023, the witch Agatha Harkness forces Westview resident Ralph Bohner (portrayed by Evan Peters) to impersonate Pietro to get close to Wanda within her created alternate reality.

 The character's reception has been lukewarm with complaints that the character or his power was not developed enough compared to the comic book version or 20th Century Fox's X-Men film series version.